wbibile/LetsConfide/README.md

 ## Features
 * Input and manage secret information using YAML
-* Encryption keys are backed by a TPM 2.0 module
+* Cryptography backed by a TPM 2.0 module
-* Storage keys are authenticated using a Root of Trust Measurement (RTM)
+* Entities accessing secret information are authenticated using a Root of Trust Measurement
-* Ciphers and RTM used by the TPM are configurable
+* Ability to configure the ciphers and Root of Trust Measurement used by the TPM

 ## Requirements
 * Requires a JDK 8 compatible development environment at compile time